-Main topics: Control loops, Design of control systems, Industrial aspects different industrial applications.
-In addition to concepts of stability and robustness, the main topics that are covered are the control of industrial processes, control loop structures, PID control and tuning methods, cascade, ratio and feed-forward control, controllers hardware, Programmable Logic Controllers (PLC), micro-controllers, etc..
+Main topics: Control loops, Design of control systems, Industrial aspects.

+This course represents a continuation of the "Feedback Control of Electro-Mechanical Systems" course .
+The student has the opportunity to study in more detail the aspects of control with different industrial applications.
+In addition to concepts of stability and robustness, the main topics that are covered are the control of industrial processes, control loop structures, PID control and tuning methods, cascade, ratio and feed-forward control, controllers hardware, Programmable Logic Controllers (PLC), micro-controllers , etc..
 Aspects of real-time control are initiated using methods for analysis and design of discrete-time control systems, sampling theorem and Z-transform.
 Case studies include simulation and experiments of electromechanical systems, hydraulic and pneumatic position control, liquid level control, etc..